 This recipe makes many, many chews.
 Being quite moist they tend to keep for only a week out of the fridge.
 I freeze half and take them out when I am getting ready to serve them.

-Have you by any chance visited this web site before? http://iloveburnaby.com/ They're a skillful North Burnaby realtor whom have a huge following and considering our recent incredibly pleasant interaction inquiring with them I figured this is something I would share with my devoted followers.
+Have you by any chance visited this web site before? http://wallaceliving.ca They're an impressive seniors appartment rental service whom have a huge following and considering our recent incredibly pleasant interaction inquiring with them I figured this is something I would share with my devoted followers.
 Visit their site if you have got a few moments to spare.